basefarm/aws-session-tool/README.md

                  for retrieval by other shells.
 You will be prompted twice for a passphrase to protect the stored credentials.
                  Note that storing with an empty passphrase does not work.
 * `-r`           Restore previously saved state.
-You will be promptet for the passphrase you stated when storing the session.
+You will be prompted for the passphrase you stated when storing the session.
 * `-l`           List currently stored sessions including a best guess on when the session expires based on file modification time.